sshyran/launchkey-wordpress/readme.txt

 Remotely unpair your device at anytime by visiting: https://launchkey.com/unpair

 == Changelog ==
+= 1.0.1 =
+* Cosmetic changes to configuration wizard

 = 1.0.0 =
 * Tested up to 4.2.2
 * Split up plugin file and code